Joburg to Nairobi Overland

 Day 18-21 Zanzibar (4B)

-Approximate Distance: 632 km Estimated Travel Time: 12 hrs Transit to Dar Es Salaam.
-The city started as a fishing village in the mid 19th century before becoming a port and trading centre.
+Approximate Distance: 637 km Estimated Travel Time: 12 hrs Today is a long travel day to Dar Es Salaam.
+You will depart at approximately at 4am and arrive at camp in the evening, depending on the traffic in Dar Es Salaam.
 Dar Es Salaam - Arabic for “Abode of Peace” (a word closely related to the familiar “Yer u-salem” in Israel) - is the largest city in Tanzania.
 With a population estimated around 2,500,000, it is also the country’s richest city and an important economic centre.
-Life in Dar es Salaam revolves around the huge harbour, with the business district fanning out from here in a series of fascinating side and main streets.
-The cruise liners, cargo ships, and traditional dhows dot the habour while the bustling fish market of Kivukoni Front comes alive in the morning as the dhows offload the night’s catch.

 Day 22-26 Korogwe/Arusha/Serengeti National Park/Ngorongoro Crater (5B,5L,5D)

-Day 18 - Estimated Travel Time: 3 hrs (ferry ride) Day 19 - Estimated Travel Time: 4 hrs (including 2 hr Spice Tour) Day 21 - Estimated Travel Time: 2 hrs Please note that as this is a combo tour some of your fellow travellers might be ending their journey in Zanzibar you might also be getting new travellers joining the tour.
+Day 18 - Estimated Travel Time: 3 hrs (ferry ride) Day 19 - Estimated Travel Time: 4 hrs (including 2 hr Spice Tour) Day 21 - Estimated Travel Time: 2 hrs We depart early in the morning and arrive in Stone Town in time for lunch.
 After arriving on Zanzibar, spend the remainder of the day exploring Stone Town, the heart of the island.
 It has an intriguing maze of narrow, cobbled lanes hemmed in by Arabic buildings.
 The best way to see the Stone Town is, literally, to get lost.
 You can spend hours just wandering the alleys and squares, drinking potent coffee from pavement vendors, or buying sweetmeats from scores of tiny cafes.
-At this point you may be joined by other G Adventures travellers who are starting their tour here on Zanzibar.
-A group meeting with your tour leader for this portion of your trip is scheduled for the early evening.
-Please look for information from your tour leader on the hotel bulletin board regarding the time of this meeting.
-Zanzibar Island, 'the spice island,' has an extremely interesting history and culture as it was the centre of the slave and spice trade in the 1800s.
-Zanzibar is one of the most fascinating places in East Africa, despite a heavy increase in tourism since the early 1990s.
-Thanks to an ambitious and far-reaching preservation programme funded by UNESCO and the Aga Khan, many famous old buildings have been restored, or are in the process of being renovated.
 The following morning we head north to Nungwi for two days/ two nights at one of Zanzibar's major highlights.
 Here you can either relax on the idyllic white-sandy beaches, take an optional diving/snorkeling excursion, or take a wander through the village of Nungwi.
-No visit to Zanzibar would be complete without a visit to the spice plantations - an activity that is included on our way north to Nungwi on Day 20.
+No visit to Zanzibar would be complete without a visit to the spice plantations - an activity that is included on our way north to Nungwi on Day 12.
 Your senses will be aroused as you will receive a detailed description on the assortment of spices (black pepper, cardamom, cinnamon, nutmeg, breadfruit, jackfruit, vanilla, lemon grass) and their various uses.
 It was the wonderful spice plantations that brought the beginnings of Zanzibar’s infamous slave trade dating back to the 1840’s.
 On our fourth day on the island, we head back south to Stone Town, for our final night on this enchanting island.
 It's your last chance to shop and/or enjoy all that Stone Town has to offer.
-This maybe the last night for some of your travel companions as some will be finishing their G Adventures tour here on Zanzibar.
 Remember that Zanzibar is a Muslim society, and immodestly dressed women, or men in shorts, will get harassed and cause great offence in Stone Town.
 In Nungwi, customs are a little more relaxed, but passengers are encouraged to be respectful of the islands culture and still cover up when walking around.
 Never try to take a photograph without asking permission.
 The polite way to ask is “Tafadhali (pronounced tougher-thaarli) naomba ruhusu kwa kupiga picha yako.”
 Many guidebooks say the correct phrase is “nataka kupiga picha yako”, but this is incredibly rude, the equivalent of saying “give me your picture”.

 Day 27 Nairobi (1B,1L)